marcnormandin/MuLaNA/README.md

 ### Requirements of the user
 Each experiment requires a file named 'experiment_description.json'.
 This file contains information about the experiment that is not part of the tetrode dataset.
 Below are examples.

 ## Example of a rectangular arena, two alternating contexts, used for chengs_task_2c.
 The tfiles are specified as '-1', which tells the system to load them as the appropriate bits.
+The value for nvt_file_trial_separation_threshold_s specifies the minimum separation between trials in seconds.
 ```
 {
-	"animal": "JJ9_CA1",
+	"animal": "AK42_CA1",
 	"imaging_region": "CA1",
 	"experiment": "chengs_task_two_context",
+	"apparatus_type": "neuralynx_tetrodes",
+	"has_digs": 1,
+	"num_contexts": 2,
 	"arena": {
 		"shape": "rectangle",
 		"x_length_cm": 20.0,
 		"y_length_cm": 30.0
 	},
 	"num_contexts": 2,
-	"session_folders": ["d1", "d2", "d3"],
+	"session_folders": ["d7", "d8", "d9"],
-	"mclust_tfile_bits": -1
+	"mclust_tfile_bits": -1,
+	"nvt_file_trial_separation_threshold_s": 10.0,
+	"nvt_filename": "VT1.nvt"
 }
 ```